Secondary schools wanted to take part in our new project, Thinking Together in Science and RE

 Would you like to engage young people in philosophical thinking within your Science and RE lessons?

-We are looking for six UK secondary schools to take part in an exciting new project, Thinking Together in Science and RE, funded by the Templeton World Charity Foundation as part of the Big Questions in Classroom project.
+We are looking for a further three UK secondary schools to join our exciting new project, Thinking Together in Science and RE, funded by the Templeton World Charity Foundation as part of the Big Questions in Classroom project.

-The project will support students and teachers from both Science and Religious Education departments to use the powerful pedagogy of Philosophy for Children, or P4C, to explore the philosophical dimensions of RE and science.
+The project supports students and teachers from both Science and Religious Education departments to use the powerful pedagogy of Philosophy for Children, or P4C, to explore the philosophical dimensions of RE and science.

 The project focuses on Years 9 and 10.